-UK Housing Crisis 30 years on – not much as changed
+UK Housing Crisis 30 years on – not much changed

 Left-winger John McDonnell has been given the job of shadow chancellor by Jeremy Corbyn the new Labour Leader.
 McDonnell invited film director Ken Loach to talk housing in London at a meeting in his constituency ahead of this year’s general election.

-Loach also believes there is a ‘cleansing’ of the community in London as they are moved to other parts of the country.
+Loach also believes a ‘cleansing’ of the community in London going on.
+People moved to other parts of the country.

-Housing shortage is expected to be a major issue with the political parties during the general election campaign in 2015.
+Housing shortage expected to be major issue with the political parties during the general election campaign in 2015.

-Thirty years on the reaction to the UK housing crisis was equally traumatic.
+Thirty years on the reaction to the UK housing crisis equally traumatic.

 — YourNewsUKtv (@YourNewsUKtv) April 14, 2015